driv/driv.github.io/_drafts/pulumi-zitadel-configuration.markdown

 [Helmfile](https://github.com/helmfile/helmfile?tab=readme-ov-file#installation) is a tool to manage multiple helm releases.

 It allows you to define the configuration of your helm releases in a single file, making it easier to manage and deploy multiple applications.

-Another great functionality is to convert Kustomize manifests to helm charts on the fly, allowing a single command to deploy the whole development environment acting like a Kubernetes Compose.
+Another great functionality is to convert Kustomize manifests to helm charts on the fly, allowing a single command to deploy the whole development environment acting like a Kubernetes-Compose.

 I'll use it to deploy all the tools and extra configuration we need running on Kubernetes.
 In a production scenario, this would be handled by FluxCD or ArgoCD.